BCCHR-trainee-omics-group/StudyGroup/workshops/RNA-seq-Workshop-2021/Pre_Workshop_ToDos.md

 2. `GSE157103_formatted_pDat.txt`
 3. `BAM_R_obj.RDS`

 To download, click on the file name, and it will diaplay a message saying *Sorry about that, but we can’t show files that are this big right now* with a **View Raw** link.
 Click on the link, wait for the browser to stop loading, and `right click + Save As...`.
-For the `.Rmd` files, make sure to remove the *.txt* suffix at the end.
+For any files not ending with the  `.txt` extension, make sure to remove the *.txt* suffix at the end while saving the file.

 For ease of usage, I've edited the raw files released on GEO to a [tidier](https://r4ds.had.co.nz/tidy-data.html) format, specifically for this workshop.
 To find out how I formatted these two files, you can download the `.Rmd` file titled `0_GSE157103_Data_Formatting.Rmd`.